meyhaa/Interactive-Lab-Hub/Lab 1/README.md

 ## Part C. Prototype the device

-I did not use the Tinkerbelle tool for staging this interaction, but rather changed the lights remotely.
+I was not able to fully troubleshoot the Tinkerbelle tool for staging this interaction.
+Thus, I opted to leverage other means of changing the lights: smart lights and zoom screen sharing.

 ## Part D. Wizard the device
 \*\***Include your first attempts at recording the set-up video here.**\*\*

-Now, hange the goal within the same setting, and update the interaction with the paper prototype.

-\*\***Show the follow-up work here.**\*\*
+Here is my first attempt at staging the interaction with smart lights.

 ## Part E. Costume the device
 n/a since I did not use my phone with the Tinkerbelle tool.